 We like to think that management of our parks, including the largest, Cesar Chavez, is in the hands of people who care about them.
 That belief balances between incidents of managerial stewardship and episodes of the opposite.
-The positive side took a big hit this week when Parks management hired a contractor to turn a lovely single-track trail through the DAWN area into a road wide enough for trucks to pass.
+The positive side took a big hit this week when Parks management hired a contractor to turn a lovely single-track trail through the Native Plant Area into a road wide enough for trucks to pass.
 The video above shows the contractor crew butchering some of the few stands of native California Sage and White Ceanothus along the trail, among other plants, in order to create passage for City trucks.

-The DAWN area, created in the mid-1980s on City and Coastal Conservancy grants, is a statewide model.
+The Native Plant Area, created in the mid-1980s on City and Coastal Conservancy grants, is a statewide model.
 It was a demonstration project to test whether native plant communities could be established on a coastal landfill.
 Thanks to the tireless efforts of the nonprofit DAWN (Design Associates Working with Nature) members, the experiment succeeded in a spectacular way.
 The forested grove on the western slope is a brilliant shady refuge, unique in the park, and with historical significance.
 However, there are problems.
 The chief problem is systematic lack of maintenance.
 City Parks managers through the decades have basically ignored the area.
 As a result, the native plant communities have suffered assaults from invasive exotic weeds, shrubs, and trees.
 Your Chavez Park Conservancy has applied for and won a grant from the UC Chancellor’s Office to commission a study of the area by recognized park restoration experts with native plant expertise.
 The study would make recommendations for restoration of the native plant communities.

-I admit that my feelings run high on this issue, and perhaps my remarks should be cloaked in a glove of diplomacy.
-But sweet reason has not so far had a perceptible impact.
 When we learned of the beginning of the contractor’s project on Friday, senior plant scientist Jutta Burger wrote an email to Alexandra Endress, Waterfront Supervisor, outlining the situation and suggesting a more planful and informed approach.
 This is what Burger wrote to Endress on Sunday, with photos from Friday.
 So far, no answer.

 Dear Ms. Endress: